-The Global Mission Leadership (GML) Specialization is a required specialization for students enrolled in the Global Mission Leadership initiative.
-It is an option for other MSW students interested in developing a knowledge base more comprehensively in international social work practice and social issues related to the students' country of concern.
-The GML Specialization will provide specific focus to the development of a strategic approach for addressing a specified social issue in a country of concern utilizing accumulated research, government, non-governmental and congregational resources within the identified country.
-The Global Mission Leadership Specialization will deepen learning in one of the program's concentrations, or it may span the concentrations, but it does not replace the concentration.
-Students completing requirements of the Global Mission Leadership Specialization receive a certification of completion at the time of the awarding of the MSW degree.
+The Global Mission Leadership (GML) specialization is for students interested in developing a specific knowledge base in international social work practice.
+It is a required specialization for students enrolled in the Global Mission Leadership initiative.
+The GML specialization provides students the opportunity to create a strategic approach for addressing a specified social issue in a country of concern utilizing accumulated research, government, non-governmental and congregational resources.
+The Global Mission Leadership specialization will allow students to go deep into one of the MSW program's concentrations, or it may span the concentrations, but it does not replace the concentration.
+Students completing requirements of the Global Mission Leadership specialization receive a certification of completion at the time of the awarding of the MSW degree.
 This document certifies that the student has demonstrated advanced practice knowledge and skills for work in international settings, within at least one of the concentrations.
-The requirements for the specialization are the same for both Advanced Standing and Standard Degree option students.
+The requirements for the specialization are the same for both Advanced Standing and Standard Program students.